alpha-hack-program/eligibility-mcp-llamastack/README.md

 ## Example queries

 - My mother had an accident and she's at the hospital.
 I have to take care of her, can I get access to the unpaid leave aid?
 - My mother had an accident and she's at the hospital.
-I have to take care of her, tell me if I can get access to the unpaid leave aid and the requirements I have to meet.
+I have to take care of her, tell me if I can get access to the unpaid leave aid and the requirements I have to meet and how much will I get?
 - I have just adopted two children, at the same time, aged 3 and 5, am I elegible for the unpaid leave aid?
 How much?
 - I have just adopted two children, at the same time, aged 3 and 5, tell me if I'm elegible for the unpaid leave aid and which requirements I should meet.
 - I'm a single mom and I just had a baby, may I get access to the unpaid leave aid?